 - 6 drops green or red food coloring

-- Butter a baking sheet pan; set aside.
-In a heavy small saucepan, combine the sugar, water, corn syrup and food coloring.
-Cook and stir over medium heat until sugar is dissolved.
-Bring to a boil.
-Cook, without stirring, until a candy thermometer reads 300° (hard-crack stage).
+- Butter a baking sheet with 1-1/2 teaspoons butter; set aside.
+In a heavy saucepan, combine the sugar, water and corn syrup. bring to a boil over medium heat, stirring occasionally.
+Cover and cook for 3 minutes.
+Uncover; cook, without stirring, cover medium-high heat until a candy thermometer reads 310° (hard-crack stage).

 Originally published as Almond Rock Candy in Country Woman November/December 2001, p40